History of Addis Ababa

 The history of Addis Ababa, capital of Ethiopia, formally begins with the founding of the city in the 19th century by Ethiopian Emperor Menelik II and his wife Empress Taytu Betul.
-In the Middle Ages, Addis Ababa depicted as a fortified city named "Barara", and served as residence of Emperor of Ethiopian Empire until Dawit II.
-It was totally plundered by Adalite general Ahmed Gran in 1529, at the onset of Ethiopian–Adal War.

-Prior to the establishment of present-day Addis Ababa the location was called Finfinne in the Oromo language, which attests the presence of hot springs.
-The area was inhabited by various Oromo clans.
+In its first years the city was more like a military encampment than a town.
+The central focus was the emperor's palace, which was surrounded by the dwellings of his troops and of his innumerable retainers.
+In the 1920s, Addis Ababa experienced a significant economic upturn, marked by a surge in the number of middle-class-owned buildings, including stone houses furnished with imported European furniture.
+The middle class also introduced newly manufactured automobiles and expanded banking institutions.
+Urbanization and modernization persisted during the Italian occupation, guided by a masterplan aimed at transforming Addis Ababa into a more "colonial" city, a trajectory that continued beyond the occupation.
+Subsequent master plans, formulated from the 1940s onward with the input of European consultants, focused on the development of monuments, civic structures, satellite cities, and the inner city.

 Prehistory

 A DNA studies shows from 1,000 people that humans began migrating from Addis Ababa vicinity around the globe for 100,000 years.
 Other studies confirmed that Africans have more diverse gene than other continents, but new research indicated genetic diversity declination steadily happens while ancestors travelled to Addis Ababa, which roughly a site of exiting "out of Africa" migration.
 Science journal offered a deductive evidence that ancient explorers emerged from the region to colonized the rest of continents.
 Similarity, the Nature published that the greater geographic distance between a population and its African ancestors, the more accumulated gene changes occurs.